RhymeForge ยท Word page

 Consonance

-The trader at the start of the line, the adder tucked inside it, same consonant frame.
+The trader at the start of the line, the fired tucked inside it, same consonant frame.

 Why trader rhymes the way it does

 To understand why trader rhymes the way it does, start with the vowel โ€” the r-coloured schwa, written /ษœหr/ โ€” and the ending, which ends on a liquid that pulls the line forward.
-In our 54,000-word dictionary the perfect-rhyme pool returns 46 matches, family rhymes 0, additive and subtractive together 152, assonance 5,617, and consonance 795.
-The empty family column matters less than it looks.
-Family rhymes are a strict-classifier construct; the songwriter's ear accepts most assonance matches in their place.
+In our 54,000-word dictionary the perfect-rhyme pool returns 130 matches, family rhymes 0, additive and subtractive together 277, assonance 6,925, and consonance 1212.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 Practical guidance: read the song aloud and listen for where a slant would tighten the line.
 Strict rhymes are the structural skeleton; the slant columns are where the personality of the lyric lives.
 With trader, the slant work is doing more weight-bearing than it looks.

 More songwriting tools